 Since the launch of our Tag build API, we are now able to support Phabricator first class.
 To read more on how to setup Phabricator with Circle you can read here.
 This feature request was partly driven by how popular Phabricator integration was on our Discuss forum.

-Ability to select “Build Environment”
+Ability to select “Execution Environment”

 You can now view per repo build status and build performance.
 Read more about it here.